Jeff-Russ/bash-boolean-helpers/README.md

 ### What is it?

-This is set of functions for Bash that provide a friendlier generalization of 'yea' and 'no', as well as provide some syntactic sugar They come at a slight performance cost by will make coding easier, cleaner and sometimes safer.
+This is set of functions for Bash that provide a friendlier generalization of 'yea' and 'nay', as well as provide some syntactic sugar.
+They come at a slight performance cost by will make coding easier, cleaner and sometimes safer.

 ### Why?